IBM/event-streams/_2019.1.1/02-installing/04-installing.md

 ## Before you begin

 - Ensure you have set up your environment [according to the prerequisites](../prerequisites), including your {{site.data.reuse.icp}} environment.
+- The {{site.data.reuse.short_name}} installation process creates and runs jobs in the target namsepace (the namespace where you are installing {{site.data.reuse.short_name}}) and in the `kube-system` namespace.
+If you are using host groups with [namespace isolation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_network/isolate_env.html){:target="_blank"} configured in your {{site.data.reuse.icp}} cluster, ensure you have sufficient worker nodes available to the `kube-system` namespace to perform the installation (at least one worker node, or more, depending on your setup).
+Otherwise,  the namespace isolation causes the installation process to hang with jobs in pending state.
 - Ensure you have [planned for your installation](../planning), such as planning for persistent volumes if required, and creating a ConfigMap for Kafka static configuration.
 - Gather the following information from your administrator:\\
    - The master host and port for your {{site.data.reuse.icp}} cluster.
 These values are set during the installation of {{site.data.reuse.icp}}.
 The default port is 8443.